-This vehicle is TSCA TITLE VI COMPLIANT and contains composite wood products that comply with the applicable California Code of Regulations Section 93120.2(a) Phase 2 (P2) formaldehyde emission standards specified on the above date of manufacture.
+This vehicle is TSCA TITLE VI COMPLIANT a composite wood products that comply with the applicable California Code of Regulations Section 93120.2(a) Phase 2 (P2) formald hyde emission standards specified on the above date of manufacture.
+NI-151

-This vehicle is designed as a Recreational Vehicle.

-When used for an extended period of time, while furnace heating is required, sweating and condensation conditions may occur.
+This vehicle is designed as a Recreational Vehicle Vhen used for an extended period of time, while furnace heating is equired, sweating and condensation conditions may occur.
 The following precautions should be taken to minimize these conditions: